corysanders3/fitlit/README.md

 2. Clone your own local version of the repository
 3. Run `npm install` to install project dependencies
 4. Run `npm start` to start the server
+5. You will also need to run the backend server.
+That repository can be found [here](https://github.com/turingschool-examples/fitlit-api).
+6. Clone a local version of the repo in step 5.
+7. CD into that directory and run `npm install` to install project dependencies
+8. Run `npm start` to start that server
-5. Navigate to the address provided within the terminal ex: http://localhost:8080/
+9. Navigate to the address provided within the terminal ex: http://localhost:8080/

 ## Test Driven Development

 This application uses a combination of Mocha Testing Framework and Chai Assertion Library
-- run `npm test` from the associated root directory
+- Run `npm test` from the associated root directory

 ## Contributors